eclipse-cbi/best-practices/github-actions/upload-to-downloads.eclipse.org.md

 # Upload build artifacts to download.eclipse.org

+Eclipse projects are provided with download space on our downloads service, which can be reached via https://download.eclipse.org/<project_shortname> e.g. https:download.eclipse.org/cbi.

-This guide is intended to help with uploading build artifacts to a project's directory on download.eclipse.org using GitHub actions
+This guide is intended to help with uploading build artifacts to a project's directory on download.eclipse.org using GitHub actions.

 ## Prerequisites